Student Privacy/FERPA

 • Provide guidelines for correcting inaccurate or misleading data through informal or formal hearings

 Students can complete an online form to provide their consent to release confidential information.
-This form, the Student Consent to Release Confidential Information can be found in eWOLF.
-Log in to your eWOLF account.
-On the top menu, go to the Student Resources drop-down menu, and select Student Forms.
+The Student Consent to Release Confidential Information form can be found in eWOLF.
+Login, then find the “Popular Student Forms” card on your main eWolf screen or click on the three vertical lines in upper left corner next to the eWOLF logo and select “Discover” then search for “Popular Student Forms”.

 Directory information doesn't need student consent